-\Please visit www.centerstone.org/teen/toolkits for a video version of this slideshow.
+Please visit www.centerstone.org/teen/toolkits for this slideshow.

-Say: I hope the Fact or Fiction helped you to learn about how teen pregnancy affects teens in Tennessee and all over the country.
+Say: I hope Fact or Fiction helped you to learn about how teen pregnancy affects teens in Tennessee and all over the country.
 Now that we know some more facts about how pregnancy happens, let's talk about how high the cost can be to a teen parent.